 Suggested retail pricing is about where I would expect on a high-end weapon light.
 The standard switch, strobing model I tested has a MSRP of $208.08.
 The same light with a remote switch carries a $294.78 price.

 Fortunately, street prices are much cheaper than suggested retail.
 On Amazon, the exact model I tested runs a lot closer to just $100.
-The same light with the remote switch is $155.91.
+At the time of this review, the same light with the remote switch is less than $155.
 Those prices are about 1/2 of MSRP.

 - lumens – 200